-Departmental awards are offered by various departments for pursuing research in specific areas.
 Part-time employment may also be available, and enquiries should be made to the Head of the Department and/or Dean of Faculty in which the student is pursuing a higher degree.

-Graduate students may be employed within the University for up to twelve (12) hours a week without losing their full-time student status.
+Graduate students may be employed within the University for up to twelve (12) hours per week without losing their full-time student status.